taikedz/GoArgs/README.md

 # GoArgs - a simple and flexible Go arguments parser

+Go's default `flag` library feels limited as a basic library:

+* flags must come before positional arguments
+* no support for `--` "raw" passdown tokens after main CLI arguments
+* no support for short flags and aggregated short flags (`-x -y -z` as `-xyz`)

-Go's default `flag` library feels rudimentary; GoArgs aims to provide a simple yet more flexible module for parsing arguments.
+GoArgs aims to provide a simple yet more flexible module for parsing arguments.
-The usage style matches the standard `flag` library for limited compatibility.

 The codebase aims to remain small, ensuring it is easy to audit as an external dependency.
 It is not as fully featured as other implementations out there.
 See [alternatives](#alternatives) for more options.